Skip to main content

 • A Hugging Face account and an access token with read permission.

-• It must include the model files, and any required processor (e.g., tokenizer, image processor, feature extractor).
+• It must include model files and any required processor (tokenizer, image processor, feature extractor, and so on).

 Deploy a model

-• Model weights must be in safetensors format.
+• Model weights must be in Safetensors format.
+See Convert models to Safetensors if your repo only has .bin files.

-If you need help preparing your repository, see: Set up a custom model.
+If you need help preparing your repository, see Launch a custom model.

 Readiness level

-Choose how quickly model instances should be able to serve requests:
+Choose how quickly model instances should be able to serve requests.
+See Core concepts for a comparison table.

 • Always ready